-- Chapter 1, Benefits of ObjectStore for Java, on page 1 introduces the concept of persistence and compares object serialization with the features provided by ObjectStore. - Chapter 2, Description of the Personalization Application, on page 7, presents a small sample application to show how to use ObjectStore. - Chapter 3, Writing Your Application to Use ObjectStore, on page 15, introduces the core concepts of ObjectStore through explanation of code samples. - Chapter 4, Compiling and Running an ObjectStore Program, on page 33, describes the compile and build phases of ObjectStore development.
+- Chapter 1, Benefits of ObjectStore for Java, on page 1, introduces the concept of persistence and compares object serialization to the features provided by ObjectStore. - Chapter 2, Description of the Personalization Application, on page 5, presents a small sample application to show the way to use ObjectStore. - Chapter 3, Writing Your Application to Use ObjectStore, on page 13, introduces the core concepts of ObjectStore through explanation of code samples drawn from the Personalization application. - Chapter 4, Compiling and Running an ObjectStore Program, on page 29, describes the compile and build phases of ObjectStore development using code from the Personalization application.

-- Chapter 5, Using ObjectStore to Query a Database, on page 43, discusses queries and indexing, which are available in PSE Pro but not in PSE. - Chapter 6, Choosing PSE, PSE Pro, or ObjectStore, on page 51, describes limitations of PSE and provides information to help you decide whether PSE, PSE Pro, or ObjectStore is the best fit for your requirements. - Appendix A, Source Code, on page 59, provides a complete code example for the Personalization application. - Appendix B, Sample Output, on page 77, provides sample output from running the Personalization application.
+- Chapter 5, Using ObjectStore to Query a Database, on page 37, discusses queries and indexing, which are available in ObjectStore and PSE Pro.
+The tutorial application does not implement queries, but the information in this chapter is a basis for getting started. - Chapter 6, Choosing PSE Pro or ObjectStore, on page 43, provides information to help you decide whether PSE Pro, or ObjectStore is the most appropriate solution for your requirements. - Appendix A, Source Code, on page 47, provides a complete code example for the Personalization application. - Appendix B, Sample Output, on page 63, provides sample output from running the Personalization application.

-Documentation Conventions
+Notation Conventions